Introduction on the use of media files

 - Using hyperlinks in your items

-The simplest way to add images or PDFs is when creating / editing your question.
-You can add them inline using the WYSIWYG editor or add larger images and PDFs: Using a Resource file (PDF) or using a Media File (large image).
+The simplest way to add images or PDFs is doing so when you are creating / editing your question.
+You can add them inline using the WYSIWYG editor or add larger images and PDFs, see Using a Resource file (PDF) or using a Media File (large image).
 Please also review the considerations on this page.

 Adding Media Elements to your library to be used in Items or Item Banks is very easy in Cirrus: